JHU-PL-Lab/www-fpse/assignments/assignment2.md

 Assignment 2: Variants, records, modules and executables
 --------------------------------------------------------------

-# DRAFT, assignment is not yet complete.
-Hit refresh when you come back.

 For this assignment you will be writing a binary tree and dictionary library, and a standalone executable extracting some simple information from a file tree.